ashsecurity/ashsecurity.github.io/_posts/2020-01-12-Rule-to-catch-RDP-connection.md

 conditionalmap[0].mappings[7].event.deviceCustomNumber1Label=__stringConstant("Remote Session ID")
 ```

+Links to the supplementing files can be found further down the post.

 You can see from the parser content that I am processing the events 21-25 and 40-42.

 Once our parser is done, we need to create a custom categorizer as a good practice.
 As you may know categorizer files help connector to properly categorize events by adding additional meta-data when sending events to SIEM, essentially categorizer files are simple map files.